oscarsandford/qoemf/docs/index.md

 # Project Proposal

-We propose designing and demonstrating a framework for measuring QoE (quality of experience) for clients connecting to a server over a virtual network using [mininet](http://mininet.org/).
+We propose designing and demonstrating a framework for measuring QoS (quality of service) for clients connecting to a server over a virtual network using [mininet](http://mininet.org/).
 Alterations on the server-side (e.g. flow control policy, packet drop rates) will be used to simulate load or unstable connection.
 On the client-side, we can recreate DoS and other attacks on the server in a controlled and natural way in order to see how the server responds.
 Our primary objective will be to understand how these various factors influence the quality of experience for clients